ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 | Purpose        | Manage internal systems                                               | Grant controlled access to specific internal systems for external users |
 | Security Focus | Centralized access control, which simplifies administration                 | Secure entry point, isolation of internal systems                       |
 | Attack Surface | Higher (internal systems directly exposed if the jump server is compromised) | Lower (internal systems protected even if the bastion host is compromised)     |
-{: caption="Table 2.
-Classic data center jump server versus bastion host matrix"}
+{: caption="Classic data center jump server versus bastion host matrix"}

 In this pattern, a Bastion host is deployed on a virtual server instance in a classic data center to control secure remote administrative access of all devices within the {{site.data.keyword.Bluemix_notm}} environment.